Welcome to Kiln Creek

 Nurse.
 45-minute commute.
 Steady presence at the edges of everything.
 The person Shanice calls before she calls anyone else.

-Rachel teaches at the college.
-Sophia is their daughter.
-The version of Vera that exists at home — lighter, younger, more like a person than a badge — lives for them.
+Teaches at the college.
+The version of Vera that exists at home — lighter, younger, more like a person than a badge — lives for Rachel and Sophia.

 They built this town.
 They've been running it ever since.
 They smile at the farmers market and wave at the gallery openings.
 They have been very careful for a very long time.